-This is located in the kitchen and is also conventional.
+The boiler is located in the kitchen and is a conventional condensing (not combi) boiler.

 The Gledhill-supplied system is energy-efficient and not complicated, but it needs a special section on this page because it is unusual and – BEWARE – most plumbers do not know how to fix it if it goes wrong.

 What makes it special is that the water in the tank in the airing cupboard on the top floor acts as a ‘heat reservoir’ which then heats the radiator water and the hot water for washing.
 If the heat from the tank in the upstairs cupboard bothers you, see the Problems section below, but after you have read the rest of this.

 The water in the tank only travels between the tank and the boiler.
 When someone turns on a tap for hot water, cold water from the mains is rapidly heated by the hot water in the tank by passing through a ‘heat exchanger’.
 See the top part of the diagram below.
 This is great because it means that you get hot water at mains pressure!